Risk and prognosis of second cutaneous melanoma after radiotherapy for breast cancer: A population-based analysis

 Keywords:

-Breast cancer (BC), second primary malignancies, cutaneous melanoma, radiation therapy (RT), survival outcomes, the Surveillance, Epidemiology, and End Results (SEER)
+Breast cancer (BC), second primary malignancies, cutaneous melanoma, radiation therapy (RT), survival outcomes, The Surveillance, Epidemiology, and End Results (SEER)

 Abstract